 The name of the Company is SAAB AKTIEBOLAG.
-The Company is a public limited company (plc).
+The Company is public (publ).

 The object of the Company’s business is, directly or indirectly, to develop, manufacture, sell and maintain products to the aviation, engineering and electronic industries, and to provide technical services and consultancy in the electronics, telecommunications and computer fields.
 Operations are directed primarily at defense materiel.
 The company shall also own and manage real estate and chattels, buy and sell rights, and engage in financing activities as well as any other business compatible therewith.

 The registered office of the Company shall be located in Linköping, Sweden.

 The share capital shall comprise no less than seven hundred and fifty million (750,000,000) Swedish kronor and no more than three billion (3,000,000,000) Swedish kronor.